cs421/Cyber-Homelab-Projects-and-Exercises/SOC Automated Project/SOC Automation Project.md

 In the **Information** tab, type the following message and command:

 ```
-Do you want to block this source IP: $exec.all_fields.agent.ip ?
+Do you want to block this source IP: $exec.all_fields.data.srcip ?
 ```

 In the **Input options**, tick the **Email** box and input your analyst email address, preferably a temporary one.